yegor256/blog/_drafts/xsl-in-browser.md

 single unit test, using simple XPath expressions.
 Testing of a controller that injects data into a templating engine is a much more complex operation, even impossible sometimes.

+I'm also writing in PHP and Ruby.
+They have exactly same problems, even though their templating engines are much more powerful, due to interpretation nature of languages.

+## Is It Fully Supported?

 Everything would be great, if all browsers would support XML+XSL rendering.
 However, this is far from being true.
 Only latest versions of modern browsers